Creating a new Tree Filter

 - Open the SQL Spreads Designer and select your table.
 When the table is loaded go to the Filters tab and create a new Custom SQL filter:

-In the example below only table rows where the table columns RegionID and YearMonthKey match the selected items in the two filters Region and YearMonth will be fetched from the database into Excel:
+In the example below only the table rows will be loaded where the table columns RegionID and YearMonthKey match the selected items in the two filters Region and YearMonth:

 When a user selects a new item in the filter tree-view, SQL Spreads will re-run the Database Import queries and do a refresh of the data in Excel.